-$((\frac{2}{2}))$ (3) Recipients who are not engaged in work and work activities, and do not qualify for a good cause exemption under RCW 74.08A.270, shall engage in self-directed service as provided in RCW 74.08A.330.

-- 5 ((\(\frac{(3)}{3}\))) (4) If a recipient refuses to engage in work and work 6 activities required by the department, the family's grant shall be 7 reduced by the recipient's share, and may, if the department determines 8 it appropriate, be terminated. - $((\frac{4}{1}))$ (5) The department may waive the penalties required under subsection $((\frac{3}{1}))$ (4) of this section, subject to a finding that the recipient refused to engage in work for good cause provided in RCW 74.08A.270. - $(((5)\ \ \ \ \ in implementing\ \ this\ \ section,\ the\ \ department\ \ shall\ \ assign\ \ the$ highest priority to the most employable clients, including adults in two parent families and parents in single parent families that include older preschool or school-age children to be engaged in work activities.)) - (6) In consultation with the recipient, the department or contractor shall place the recipient into a work activity that is available in the local area where the recipient resides. - (7) Assessments conducted under this section shall include a consideration of the potential benefit to the recipient of engaging in financial literacy activities.
-The department shall consider the options for financial literacy activities available in the community, including information and resources available through the financial ((literacy)) education public-private partnership created under RCW 28A.300.450.
-The department may authorize up to ten hours of financial literacy activities as a core activity or an optional activity under WorkFirst. - (8) From July 1, 2011, through June 30, 2012, subsections (2) through (6) of this section are suspended for a recipient who is a parent or other relative personally providing care for a child under the age of six years.
+- $((\frac{(2)}{(2)}))$ Recipients who are not engaged in work and work activities, and do not qualify for a good cause exemption under RCW 74.08A.270, shall engage in self-directed service as provided in RCW 74.08A.330. - $((\frac{3}{3}))$ (4) If a recipient refuses to engage in work and work activities required by the department, the family's grant shall be reduced by the recipient's share, and may, if the department determines it appropriate, be terminated. - ((4))) (5) The department may waive the penalties required under subsection ((3))) (4) of this section, subject to a finding that the recipient refused to engage in work for good cause provided in RCW 74.08A.270. - (((5) In implementing this section, the department shall assign the highest priority to the most employable clients, including adults in two-parent families and parents in single-parent families that include older preschool or school-age children to be engaged in work activities.)) - (6) In consultation with the recipient, the department or contractor shall place the recipient into a work activity that is available in the local area where the recipient resides. - (7) Assessments conducted under this section shall include a consideration of the potential benefit to the recipient of engaging in financial literacy activities.
+The department shall consider the options for financial literacy activities available in the community, including information and resources available through the financial ((literacy)) education public-private partnership created under RCW

+28A.300.450.
+The department may authorize up to ten hours of financial literacy activities as a core activity or an optional activity under WorkFirst.

+(8)(a) From July 1, 2011, through June 30, 2012, subsections (2) 4 through (6) of this section are suspended for a recipient who is a 5 6 parent or other relative personally providing care for one child under the age of two years, or two or more children under the age of six 7 years.
 This suspension applies to both one and two parent families.
-Beginning July 1, 2012, the department shall phase in the work activity requirements that were suspended, beginning with those recipients closest to reaching the sixty-month limit of receiving temporary assistance for needy families under RCW 74.08A.010(1).
-The phase in shall be accomplished so that a fairly equal number of
+8 However, both parents in a two-parent family cannot use the suspension 9 during the same month.
+Beginning July 1, 2012, the department shall 10 phase in the work activity requirements that were suspended, beginning 11 with those recipients closest to reaching the sixty-month limit of 12 13 receiving temporary assistance for needy families under RCW 74.08A.010(1).
+The phase in shall be accomplished so that a fairly 14 equal number of recipients required to participate in work activities 15 are returned to those activities each month until the total number 16 required to participate is participating by June 30, 2013.
+Nothing in 17 this subsection shall prevent a recipient from participating in the 18 WorkFirst program on a voluntary basis.
+Recipients who participate in 19 20 the WorkFirst program on a voluntary basis shall be provided an option 21 to participate in the program on a part-time basis, consisting of sixteen or fewer hours of activities per week.
+Recipients also may 22 participate voluntarily on a full-time basis.
+23